From Inside the Deployments

 I do not think the apprenticeship model is coming back.
 The economic logic that built it has been broken by the technology, and the technology is not going to retreat.
 The senior partners who say they cannot quite explain how their juniors are supposed to learn the same things are correct that something has been lost, and they are also correct that it is not coming back in the form they remember.

 I have ideas about what that could look like.
 Radically restructured early-career programs that are explicit about the educational function.
 Simulation-based training that puts juniors in front of synthetic problems that develop the same pattern recognition the old work developed.
+Deliberate, structured critique of the machine's output as a formal part of training, on the theory that judging a first pass you did not write can rebuild some of what writing the first pass used to build.
 The deliberate inclusion of slow, inefficient work as part of training, with the understanding that the inefficiency is the point.
 Apprenticeship structures that move up the skill chain instead of being eliminated, with juniors doing what used to be midlevel work because midlevels are doing what used to be senior work.

 The people who built this transition are the people who owe the answer.
 I include myself in that.
 I help deploy these tools.
-I have watched the work I used to do, slowly, in a clinic office, four reads at a time, get done in eight seconds by a model I helped configure.
+I have watched the work I used to do, slowly, in a clinic office, four reads at a time, get done in eight seconds by a system I helped configure.
 I do not regret the work I do.
 I think most of these deployments are net good.
-I also think that the people building this owe something to the people who are coming up behind, and the something we owe them is more than a vendor training and a press release about how AI is the future.
+I also think that the people building this owe something to the people who are coming up behind, and the something we owe them is more than a vendor training and a press release about how the future is here.

 We owe them the honest version of what is happening, which is that the school is closing and we do not yet have a replacement for it.
 We owe them the engineering of a replacement, with the same care we have put into engineering the tools that closed the school.
 We owe them a profession that takes seriously the question of how the senior practitioners of 2046 are going to be formed.